Cultural Heritage Certificate Program

-Designed to be flexible and meet the needs of busy individuals interested in professional development and career advancement, the Professional Certificate in Cultural Heritage Tourism program is comprised of six courses.
-One course is scheduled per week during two three-week blocks with a one week break between the two blocks.
+Designed to be flexible and meet the needs of busy individuals interested in professional development and career advancement, the Professional Certificate in Cultural Heritage Tourism program is comprised of six online modules.
+One module is scheduled per week during two three-week blocks with a one week break between the two blocks.

 Each week typically features a course lecture, a guest lecture and selected readings.
 Participants are also required to contribute to a chat-style forum with other classmates as well as complete a written assignment at the end of each course.

-Upon successful completion of the six courses, students will receive a Professional Certificate in Cultural Heritage Tourism from The George Washington University School of Business.
+Upon successful completion of the six online modules, students will receive a Professional Certificate in Cultural Heritage Tourism from the George Washington University School of Business.
 This is a non-credit, non-degree program.